 by Riti Kotamarti, M1

-O1n the afternoon of September 10th, the week of our second round of exams, I lumbered into the Mature Well Lifestyle Club exhausted after another late night of squinting at purple and pink histology slides.
-I was barely prepared for the day; my slacks were wrinkled, my white-coat was mysteriously dusty, and my mind was back at the library.
-Just a few weeks ago I had looked forward to the opportunity to interview a real patient, but somehow, I lost that enthusiasm among the countless lectures and readings of medical school.
+On the afternoon of September 10, the week of our second round of exams, I lumbered into the Mature Well Lifestyle Club exhausted after another late night of squinting at purple and pink histology slides.
+I was barely prepared for the day; my slacks were wrinkled, my white coat was mysteriously dusty, and my mind was back at the library.
+Just a few weeks earlier I had looked forward to the opportunity to interview a real patient, but somehow, I lost that enthusiasm among the countless lectures and readings of medical school.

-Was it simply because I was wearing this dusty white-coat?
-This coat, that I had left in the trunk of my car overnight and accidentally marked with a blue pen, had this symbolic effect on the woman sitting in front of me.
+Was it simply because I was wearing this dusty white coat?
+This coat, which I had left in the trunk of my car overnight and accidentally marked with a blue pen, had this symbolic effect on the woman sitting in front of me.
 It promised her my trust, confidence, and acceptance.
 I went from a foreigner in her daily routine to a confidant.
 And although it was something incredible to experience, it was terrifying.